mill-hill-automation/laravel-model-watch/README.md

 ### Watch dynamic or multiple models
 With an extra couple of steps you can watch multiple models, or dynamically select which models to watch.

+You can even query for models which do not yet exist, and they will appear on screen when they do.

 To do this create a collection with extends `Mha\LaravelModelWatch\Collections\BaseWatchCollection` and implement the `getModels()` method, which returns a collection of models to watch.

 ```php